 Q: Is Buddhist deathbed repentance similar to the idea of repentance to ‘God’ for forgiveness?

-For the guilt-ridden, repentance done properly enables better Nianfo, to connect to Amituofo’s blessings, with giving rise of the Three Provisions.
-These provisions are specific in definition: http://purelanders.com/2010/04/01/the-three-provisions-of-faith-aspiration-practice/; they are not with simplistic or blind faith, that is unlikely to bring anyone to any heavenly plane due to these reasons: http://thedailyenlightenment.com/2013/11/are-buddhas-omnipotent-omnibenevolent-omniscient (This article explains why there is no almighty creator god with perfect compassion and wisdom.)
+For the guilt-ridden, repentance done properly enables better Nianfo, to connect to Amituofo’s blessings with more ease, with giving rise of the Three Provisions.
+These provisions are specific in definition: https://purelanders.com/2010/04/01/the-three-provisions-of-faith-aspiration-practice.
+They are not with simplistic or blind faith, that is unlikely to bring anyone to any heavenly plane or Pure Land due to these reasons: http://thedailyenlightenment.com/2013/11/are-buddhas-omnipotent-omnibenevolent-omniscient (This article explains why there is no almighty deity with perfect compassion and wisdom.)

-In short, there is no god who is like Amituofo (a ‘Teacher of Humans and Gods’) as the power of merits and guidance of unenlightened gods believed in (if they do exist) is weak and inadequate for helping many.
+In short, there is no god who is like Amituofo (who is a ‘Teacher Of Humans And Gods’) as the power of merits and guidance of unenlightened gods believed in (if they do exist) is weak in comparison and inadequate for helping many.
 (Birth in a typical heavenly plane does not guarantee enlightenment too, while being prone to spiritual retrogression.)
-This is unlike Amituofo’s vows to always be able to share his boundless merits and offer guidance for receiving countless beings at any time to his Pure Land, where non-retrogressible progress towards enlightenment is guaranteed.
-Here are more articles that might be of interest:
+This is unlike Amituofo’s vows and ability to always be able to share his boundless merits and offer guidance for receiving countless beings at any time to his Pure Land, where non-retrogressible progress towards enlightenment is guaranteed.

 The Differences Between Heaven(s) & Pure Land(s)